feldera/dist-design/README.md

   allows it, they could cooperate to use a transaction to atomically commit the division of input and output.

-<details><summary>Alternate design approach</summary>
+#### Alternate design approach

-In the system as described, a step has well-defined input and output, with the output always corresponding to the input.
+<details>In the system as described, a step has well-defined input and
+output, with the output always corresponding to the input.
 Suppose we relax our definitions to allow a crash to input to move from one step to another (but not across checkpoints).
 Then, recovery would read the output that was produced beyond the checkpoint, run the circuit with the input produced beyond the checkpoint, and then write as output the difference between the new output and the previously produced output.
+(If the output implementation allows output to be deleted or marked obsolete, then that would work too.)
+Then, it might be wise to produce a new checkpoint.

 With such an approach, there would be a one-to-one correspondence between input and output steps in ordinary operation.
 Following